Owl-Chymist: Such is Life. Even your petty Fate, beggar-child, is crafted by the Universal Mason and built into the stars.

 Owl-Chymist: That man, while endowed with his own head, was a wretch of lowest regard, a Fool born under failed stars.
 Minus the head, I repurposed him.

 Clever: Did the poor fellow's horoscope predict his resurrection?

 Owl-Chymist: You, little girl, watched him swing from the gallows for a grievous crime.
 He was a drunken Tailor of no value.

 Clever (her breath stills … her heart falters, then quickens):

 Owl-Chymist: His children go as beggars.
 No one buried the corpse.
 I removed it to my laboratory.
 He was a drunken Tailor of no use.

 Clever: Of no use at all?
 Beloved by not a single upright person in the Wide World?

-Owl-Chymist (ignores her question … chortles): To think my Hound believes us randomly pulled into the same story ... you, a Beggar ... me, a learned Philosopher ... he, a Chymical Experiment.
-How could such disparate particles link into one sequence unless it has been predetermined, orchestrated, tightly plotted.
+Owl-Chymist (ignores her question, chortles): To think my Hound believes us randomly pulled into the same story.
+You, a beggar.
+Me, a learned Philosopher.
+He, a Chymical Experiment.
+How could such disparate Particles link into one sequence unless it had been predetermined, orchestrated, tightly plotted.

-Clever (stoutly): Your hanged man is not my hanged man.
+Clever (stoutly): Your hanged man cannot be my hanged man.
 My father was dearly beloved by his old mother.